-NOTE: If your mainboard has 5.1-channel audio option, the LINE_IN, LINE_OUT, MICROPHONE jacks can be the 5.1-channel audio output.
+NOTE: If your mainboard has 5.1-channel audio option, use LINE_IN, LINE_OUT, MICROPHONE jacks can be the 5.1-channel audio output.

 The mainboard has two types of audio specifications: 5.1-channel and general 2-channel.
-The board that with 5.1 audio feature may be used with an optional daughter board.
-When use the daughter board, plug in the LINE_OUT jack for the front speaker audio output (right and left).
+The board that with 5.1 audio feature is used with an optional A73 audio bracket.
+When use the bracket, plug in the LINE_OUT jack for the front speaker audio output